-Section 75 category Needs, experiences and priorities Religious belief The Performance Improvement Plan is central to assuring Political opinion we are delivering on our vision and meeting the needs of a Racial group range of stakeholders in the Borough many of whom will Age fall within the nine section 75 categories.
-Council Marital status strategies, plans, projects, and services linked to draft Sexual orientation performance improvement objectives have been or are Men and women generally required to be equality screened in order to ensure that the Disability Council's statutory duty to promote equality and good Dependants relations is fully considered.
-The first two draft performar improvement objectives specifically are targeted at those with autism and their carers and those groups least likely participate in sport, many of whom would fail within some of the section 75 groups.
+Section 75 category Needs, experiences and priorities Religious belief The PIP is central to assuring we are delivering on our vision Political opinion and meeting the needs of a range of stakeholders in the Racial group Borough many of whom will fall within the nine section 75 Age categories.
+All strategies, plans, projects, services detailed Marital status in the Council's departmental business plans will need to be Sexual orientation equality screened in order to ensure that the Council's Men and women generally statutory duty to promote equality and good relations is fully Disability considered.
+This will be particularly important where Dependants Council faces budget reductions which may lead to a change in service provision.